BRANCHING PLOT BOOKS

 Each project, whether it's a book with multiple outcomes like The Crawl Space, a memoir like The Empty Lot Next Door, a political fable like Friend or Foe, or an expansive interactive novel like Isabel: The Forgotten Daughter of La Llorona, which offers hundreds of trillions of possible paths, invites readers to bring their own beliefs, experiences, and instincts.
 Interpretation isn't just allowed.
 It's expected.

 That same interaction continues with The Scrolls of Souls and The Fugitives, where readers become part of the story by investigating, adopting, or freeing spirits.
-The experience expands even further in Misleading by Design, where real-world investigations challenge readers to question the stories we're sold in everyday life, from predatory author services to deceptive product packaging.

 Branching Plot Books isn't just a series.
 It's a platform for storytelling, reader engagement, reader interpretation, and how easily stories can be shaped, sold, or manipulated.